Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 "Brutal honesty, I can admire that.
 So.
 Choice two, rather'n kill 'ya slowly in prison, I jus’ make it quick and squish ‘ya into a pancake wit’ this big paw o’ mine.
 Won’t hurt, I promise.
 Make a big mess, though…”

-The Great Father held up the paw in question and pressed it against Liree’s chest, and him against the wall. **Forcefully.** It was *much* wider than his shoulders and the *claws---!* The wrist *alone* was as big as Liree's entire chest and both seemed almost small compared to hulking swells rippling all along his great arm.
+The Great Father held up the paw in question and pressed it against Liree’s chest, and him against the wall. **Forcefully.** It was *much* wider than his shoulders and the *claws - !* The wrist *alone* was as big as Liree's entire chest and both seemed almost small compared to hulking swells rippling all along his great arm.
 Then there was the rest of him…

 *Balls.*

 “But y’know what?
 I think I might come 'ta like 'ya.
 So the last choice is the most terrible o' all.
 Choice three is ‘ya come wit’ me, right now, and do absolutely *anything* I tell ‘ya ‘fer the rest of ‘yer life without any fuckin’ hesitation what-so-fuckin’-*ever.* I won’t promise any of it’ll be easy, neither…and there's somethin' else.
 What I jus' told 'ya ain't an expectation o' behavior, 'cuz I can't leave 'ya unsupervised wit' what 'ya can do, can I?
 It's a *promise* of how it'll be."

 He left it hang.
-At first, Liree didn't understand what he meant, but then---
+At first, Liree didn't understand what he meant, but the-

 *Oh gods.*